 For the academic year 2020-21 (start date 1 October 2020) the deadline for Business School studentship applications has now passed.
 Funded studentships for the academic year 2020 -21 (start date 1st February 2021) are likely to be advertised in April 2020.
 If successful, you will join a vibrant environment of students and academics in the School who conduct research of the highest international standard that has economic, public and social value consistent with the mission of the Open University.
 You will work with subject specialists and have the opportunity to develop your skills in research communication, engagement and impact.

-In order to be considered for a funded studentship your application should preferably be based on an advertised project (other topics may be considered subject to supervision availability).
-Examples of projects recently advertised are listed below.
+In order to be considered for a funded studentship your application should preferably be based on one of the advertised project described below (other topics may be considered subject to supervision availability).

 PhD studentships are based on full-time study for three years at the Milton Keynes campus.
 Students are normally expected to live within commuting distance of Milton Keynes.
 Studentships cover tuition fees, a generous research training support grant and a stipend (circa £15,009 per annum) for 36 months.

 Applicants for the PhD programme should have minimum qualifications of an upper second class honours degree 2:1 (or an equivalent) and usually a specialist masters in a subject relevant to the intended study with a strong research element.

 Before we can consider your application, we need to receive: